 When we talk about instruments, we’re not always talking about hardware.
 A MIDI keyboard is often a MIDI controller.
 This means it controls the MIDI instrument, which in this case is a piece of software.
 The software is housed in a program like GarageBand, Ableton, Xpand, etc.

-MIDI is very popular because it’s extremely malleable.
+MIDI id popular because it’s extremely malleable.
 You can change the sound of the instrument with ease.
-Editing is very easy (you can literally drag notes around).
+Editing is easy (you can literally drag notes around).
 The file size of a MIDI track is also much, much smaller than real audio files.

 Connecting Your Keyboard